-Ever wondered who builds the best manufactured homes or what determines a good manufactured home from a bad one?
+Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 Manufactured housing experts will always tell you that it’s all about the construction specs.
 The size and quality of the materials used in a manufactured home is the best determination of its overall quality and they aren’t wrong.
 The materials and construction are the top signs of a quality home.
 But nowadays, there isn’t much difference in building technique and materials between each company.
-There are roughly 61 different manufactured home builder or brands but only 10 of those build 80% of all manufactured homes in the US.
+At last count, we have around 61 different manufactured home builder or brands in the US.
+However, only 10 of those brands build 80% of all manufactured homes in the US.

 Even with different factories, there won’t be too many differences between the brands and models.
 The entry-level home built by Marlette isn’t going to be much different from an entry-level model made at a Norris factory.
-They are both Clayton Homes and likely get their materials from the same suppliers also owned by Clayton Homes.
+They are both Clayton Homes and likely get their materials from the same suppliers (likely owned by Clayton Homes).

 Therefore, we need to look beyond construction specs to find the best manufactured homes.

 Factors that Determine the Quality of a Manufactured Home

 In this article, we look at a few other factors that need to be considered in the hunt for the best manufactured homes.
 We’ll also share a few brands that seem to be doing a decent job at most of them (at least from the outside looking in).

 The most important factor for a great manufactured home is strong construction specs are the most important factor that determines the quality of a manufactured home but it isn’t the only factor.
 Read about the best upgrades to choose when buying a new manufactured home here.

 Another variable that determines the quality of the home is the people building it.
 There is a noticeable difference between homes built by people who care and people who don’t.
 That applies to factory-built and site-built.